Acoustic homing: Applications

 distress signals include emergency beacons and devices carried by people stranded at sea or in remote areas.

 Vehicle Navigation: Many autonomous underwater vehicles(AUVs) and underwater drones use acoustic homing to navigate as well as locate underwater features or waypoints.
 Autonomous surface vehicles(ASVs) can also use acoustic homing to navigate.

 Wildlife Tracking: Scientists use acoustic homing to monitor and study wildlife in natural habitats.
-This is done by attaching acoustic transmitters to animals and then using receivers to monitor it's movements and behavior.
+This is done by attaching acoustic transmitters to animals and then using receivers to monitor their movements and behavior.

 Mines Detection: Acoustic homing can be used to detect and avoid buried antitank mines during warfare.

 Mines: Some underwater mines also make use of acoustic homing, where the mines would be triggered and detonate after detecting passing ships or submarines.